Below is a list of the undergraduate-level Entomology courses at UW-Madison. The Course Guide is the official listing of courses for any given term.

 Pre-Reqs: An elem course in zoology

-Entom 321 Physiology of Insects, 3 cr, Prof. Lan, offered even Fall.
+Entom 321 Physiology of Insects, 3 cr, Prof. Goodman, offered even Fall.

 Course Description: Anatomy, histology and basic physiology of organ systems in insects.